Take the Mystery Out of Plant Care With These 3 Simple Steps

 While you’re tending to your plant leaves, keep an eye out for dying leaves.
 After the winter season, you may notice some leaf tips dying.
 Moderate pruning of dead leaves will help spur plant growth.
 It’s like cutting the dead ends or your hair.
 Yellow or droopy leaves may indicate an entirely different problem, which could be from over-watering or the need for fertilizer.

-We’ll give more details and helpful plant care advice future articles.
+We’ll give more details and helpful plant care advice in future articles.